isabella232/dynamic-media-classic.en-1/help/application-setup.md

 There are certain actions on the Build menu that only work, or optionally work, with individual videos.
 This functionality makes it necessary to show all the encoded video derivatives that you can select from, regardless of how you set **Show Encoded Videos**.
 The Build actions that over-ride the **Show Encoded Videos** setting include **Adaptive Video Sets**, and **eCatalogs**.

-**Note** If you did not use Scene7 Publishing System to upload and encode your video assets, Scene7 shows all your individual encoded videos, even is this option is deselected.*
+**Note** If you did not use Scene7 Publishing System to upload and encode your video assets, Dynamic Media Classic shows all your individual encoded videos, even is this option is deselected.*

 **Show Refresh Subfolders Button** Turn on or off the display of the subfolders Refresh button.

-**Scene7 FTP Account**
+**Dynamic Media Classic FTP Account**

 **Server** Lists your FTP account server.